diegogb/3D_Synthesis_based_on_Fine-grained_Parts/README.md

 **
 4) RUNNING THE SCRIPTS:

-4.1) To replicate our paper's figures: on matlab, run the script files called "FigN.m" to generate the 3D shapes (point cloud and mesh) for the corresponding figure.
+4.1) To replicate the figures shown in our paper, run the script files called "FigN.m" to generate the 3D shapes (point cloud and mesh) for the corresponding figure.

-4.2) To generate timing statistics: on matlab, run the script files called:
+4.2) To generate timing statistics: on matlab, run the following scripts:

 4.2.1) SynthesizeChairCollection_timings.m: to generate a .txt file with execution times for our input dataset of chairs.
 (This script will also synthesize a new collection of 3D chair models).